 Back to Dubai

-It’s a few weeks later, and I’m back in Dubai – I lead workshops, and these were only about two weeks apart – but this time I decided to reserve an aisle seat.
+A few weeks later, I went back to Dubai – I lead workshops, and these were only about two weeks apart – but this time I decided to reserve an aisle seat.
 It was Emirates again, and again the attendants fussed over me.
 This time, though, it didn’t bother other passengers.

 And the truth is, I loved it.
 It made me feel special, and noticed, especially among such a crowd of people.
 Is that wrong?